How do we use your personal information?

 Why do we collect personal information from you?

 By collecting personal information from you, this allows us to provide you with services and features that will meet your needs.
-We collect certain personal information which you voluntarily provide to us when using our site, subscribing to our products and services, attending our events as well as ensuring we meet our BPA audit requirements.
+We collect certain personal information which you voluntarily provide to us when using our site, subscribing to our products and services and attending our events.

 What do we use your personal information for?